I stopped checking Facebook for a year, without deleting the app. This is the biggest lesson I learned in my time off of the social network.

 What is less obvious to many is the more subtle way in which our society diminishes freedom in the emotional realm.
 Our culture is uncomfortable with emotions: with feeling them, with expressing them, with acknowledging them.
 More precisely, our culture is uncomfortable with the “less desired” emotions: fear, anger, sadness, anxiety, resentment, shame, and so on.

 Pursuit of happiness is a founding principle of our republic.
 If you’re not pursuing happy, there must be something wrong with you.
-The DCM–5 is like an appendix to the Declaration of Independence: here’s what we label the people who aren’t pursuing or living happy.
+The DSM–5 is like an appendix to the Declaration of Independence: here’s what we label the people who aren’t pursuing or living happy.

 Culturally Sanctioned Escape